cp3402-students/Coursework_3402_group4/theme.md

 ### structure

-margin:
-edit in wordpress:

 padding:
 We apply padding to both left and right, which make the page tidy and have better viewing experience.
 left: 5%
 right: 5%

-responsive header for desktop screen with less pixel on width.
+responsive header: this make different desktop screen with less pixel on width able to view the webpage